Himavanthkumar/Langchain/README.md

 - **LangChain**: A Python library for building applications with large language models, providing tools for prompts, memory, and tool integration.
 - **LangGraph**: An extension of LangChain for creating stateful, multi-agent workflows as graphs, where nodes represent tasks and edges define flow.
-- **Gemini 2.5 Pro**: Google's advanced language model used for natural language processing and tool-calling.
+- **Gemini 2.0**: Google's advanced language model used for natural language processing and tool-calling.
 - **FAISS**: A library for efficient similarity search, used in the RAG agent for document retrieval.
 - **Python**: The programming language for all scripts, requiring version 3.8 or higher.